laurikari/exfilguard/README.md

 ### Policy evaluation

-1. ExfilGuard maps the request's downstream address to a client: exact IP, then CIDR, then the `catch_all` client.
+1. ExfilGuard maps the request's downstream address to a client.
+Non-fallback selectors must not overlap, so the match is unambiguous.
+2. If no selector matches, the `fallback` client is used.
-2. It evaluates that client's policies in-order; the first matching rule wins.
+3. It evaluates that client's policies in-order; the first matching rule wins.
-3. Rules that disable inspection still use the same logging path—they simply skip the TLS bump step and stream bytes once allowed.
+4. Rules that disable inspection still use the same logging path—they simply skip the TLS bump step and stream bytes once allowed.

 ## Configuration Basics